Romance Complicated: Development

 The film is produced by Luminescence Films.
 Written by Dhwani Gautam.
 Jatin- Pratik and Darshan Raval (Playback Singer) are the music directors for this film.
 Romance Complicated ropes in big Bollywood singers such as Sonu Nigam, Shreya Ghoshal, Neeraj Shridhar, Javed Ali, Aishwarya Majmudar, Darshan Raval and Priya Patidar have sung songs for this movie.
 Neeti Mohan and Rashid Ali have rendered their voices to the title track of the movie.

 Filming

 Shooting of the film started in post September 2014.
-The shooting is said to set in some parts of Ahmedabad and Gandhinagar in India, and New York City and Florida in United States.
+The shooting is said to set in some parts of Ahmedabad and Gandhinagar in India, and New York City and Jacksonville, Florida in the United States.

 Casting

 Debutants Malhar Pandya and Divya Misra have signed this movie playing the role of Dev Patel and Maahi Patel.
 Dharmesh Vyas, Darshan Jariwala and Shekhar Shukla are in a supporting role.

 Music

 The soundtrack of the album is composed by Jatin-Pratik & Darshan Raval with lyrics written by Chandresh Kanadia, Darshan Raval, Dashrath Mewal, Dhwani Gautam, Isha Gautam, Jigar Dave, Nilay Patel and Shailabh Sharma.
 The soundtrack album consists of seven tracks.